JeffAstor/FlashCard/AI_SERVER_README.md

 # AI Server Setup and Usage

 ## Overview
-This Flask-based AI server provides REST API endpoints for processing AI requests through Together.ai with a job queue system for asynchronous processing.
+This Flask-based AI server is designed for PythonAnywhere hosting and provides REST API endpoints for processing AI requests through Together.ai.
+Requests are processed and returned directly (no job queue).

 ## Setup Instructions